Providence Atoll

+Providence Atoll is an uninhabited atoll in the Seychelles.
+It is part of the Outer Islands, lying 710 km southwest of the capital city, Victoria.
+The atoll consists of Providence Island in the north, Bancs Providence in the south, and an intervening fringing reef.
+It is administered as part of the Outer Islands District of the Seychelles.

 History

+Bancs Providence is also known as Cerf Island, after Le Cerf, which was one of the ships commanded by Captain Nicolas Morphey, who sighted the island (or islands) on 30 July 1756.
+Bancs Providence has never been permanently inhabited, though temporary huts of fishermen have been recorded as early as 1882.

-The crew of the French frigate L’Heureuse, which was wrecked on its reefs in 1763, named Providence.
-It is so named because it was the salvation of the crew, who were able to survive on the island until they were rescued.
+The French frigate L’Heureuse was wrecked on the atoll's reefs in 1763.
+The crew named the atoll Providence, because it was their salvation.
+They were able to survive on the atoll until they were rescued.

 In 1846, Charles Pridham wrote that Providence had "been granted to an inhabitant of Mauritius who has established a fishery and planted cocoa-nut trees and makes a large profit from the sale of tortoiseshell etc. He employs about forty persons.
 Lepers are no longer sent here….These islands will bear a few years’ cultivation, but beyond the cocoa-nut tree little will remain of further promise.
 Those, however, who are shipwrecked on these isles, will find water and sufficient means of existence till chance or their own resources may relieve them".